 - Reattach the pipe to the new valve.

-- Open the cold water cut-off and check for any more leaks.
+- Open the cold water shut-off valve and check for any more leaks.

 3. Leaking Tank

-A leaking tank poses the biggest issue because it probably means you’re going to need to replace the entire unit.
+A leaking tank poses the biggest problem because it probably means you will need to replace the entire unit.
 If you don’t take care of your water heater tank, salt and other build-ups can cause the tank to corrode.
-This can cause pinhole leaks in your unit (5).
+This can then cause pinhole leaks in your unit (5).

-The leak will start small.
-With the amount of pressure constantly pushing on it, though, it’s going to get worse over time.
-If you’ve noticed these leaks, you’ll need to replace the entire water heater.
+The leak will start small but the amount of pressure on the hole will make it worse in time.
+If you have noticed these leaks, you will need to replace the entire water heater.

 We recommend hiring a professional to do this.
-However, if you need to pinch pennies, it’s possible to do it yourself.
+However, if you need to save money, it’s possible to do it yourself.
 Here’s how: